Kansas City University College of Osteopathic Medicine

-Kansas City University of Medicine and Biosciences is a community of professionals committed to excellence in the education of highly qualified students in osteopathic medicine, the biosciences, bioethics, and the health professions.
+Kansas City University is a community of professionals committed to excellence in the education of highly qualified students in osteopathic medicine, the biosciences, bioethics, and the health professions.
 Through lifelong learning, research, and service, KCU challenges faculty, staff, students, and alumni to improve the well-being of the diverse community it serves.
 Our Core Values: Integrity, Compassion, Excellence, Collaboration, Intellectual Curiosity, Innovation, and Heritage.

 KCU welcomed its first students in 1916, which makes us one of the nation’s founding colleges of osteopathic medicine.
 We have been on the forefront of health care ever since.
 We are constantly creating new programs such as the military medicine track, an MS in biomedical science, and specialized dual degrees.
 And we are continually renewing our commitment to research and our communities, most notably with our new campus in Joplin, Missouri.
 Our faculty are esteemed healers and educators who care deeply about your in-class and out-of-class learning.
 Because of this, our students consistently place at prestigious residencies and perform among the nation’s highest on national board examinations.